Lost in translation: using global fact-checks to measure multilingual misinformation prevalence, spread, and evolution: Introduction

 In this article, we investigate the extent to which misinformation claims are fact-checked by multiple fact-checking organizations (RQ1) as well as how often similar misinformation is fact-checked across different languages (RQ2).
 While answering these questions, we also examine the differences between content fact-checked by one vs. multiple organizations and in one vs. multiple languages.
-Finally, we analyze how much misinformation claims change over time and explore what is most likely to be fact-checked more than once or across languages (RQ3).
+Relatedly, we ask what languages share the most misinformation (RQ3).
+Next, we will investigate whether fact-checkers take longer to publish fact-checks for misinformation claims that appear in multiple languages compared to claims that only appear in a single language (RQ4).
+Finally, we analyze how much misinformation claims change over time (RQ5).

 This paper presents an investigation into the prevalence and dynamics of multilingual misinformation through analysis of over 250,000 fact-checks in 95 languages.
-We find that 11.7\% of claims, corresponding to more than 21,000 claims in our dataset, are checked multiple times, highlighting opportunities for greater collaboration between fact-checkers.
-A third of repeatedly checked claims are found in multiple languages, establishing some diffusion across languages, but there is strong language homophily.
-Our analysis reveals a gradual drift in claims over time and greater changes between languages.
+We find that 10.26\% of claims, corresponding to more than 27,000 fact-checks in our dataset, are checked multiple times, highlighting opportunities for greater collaboration between fact-checkers.
+A third of repeatedly checked claims are found in multiple languages, establishing diffusion across languages, but there is strong language assortativity.
+Our analysis reveals a gradual drift in claims over time with greater changes when a claim appears in multiple languages.